PerfectDreams/DockerSwarmTutorial/README.md

             - "33333:80"
 ```

-You will notice that the old version will be shut down first, then the new version will be deployed.
+However, after deploying the stack update, you will notice that the old version will be shut down first, then the new version will be deployed.

 This can be changed by changing `update_config`'s `order` option!
 * `stop-first`: old task is stopped before starting new one (default)